Tip #343: Avoid Three Mistakes In Timing Participant Evaluations

 Remedy: Make sure to have participants complete a written evaluation for each day of the training program.

 It is also a good idea to check participant satisfaction with the morning session just prior to breaking for lunch.
 This can be done quickly and easily by simply having the participants vote with the fingers of one hand.
-Five fingers mean that the participants are completely satisfied and one finger (caution participants to be careful which digit they choose) means there is a real problem that had better be addressed before the afternoon session.
+Five fingers mean that the participants are completely satisfied.
+One finger (caution participants to be careful which digit they choose) means there is a real problem that had better be addressed before the afternoon session.
 The trainer can request that participants who raised less than three fingers meet briefly with the trainer to discuss their concerns.

 Mistake #2: Handing out evaluation sheets at the very end of a training session.